Op.32 - 2 Poems

 Initiating a new musical genre, Scriabin opens his Poems collection with this set of two contrasting pieces:

-The first, melismatic and utterly graceful—echoing Chopin’s Nocturne Op.
-15 in the same luminous key of F♯ Major—is in complete opposition to the Russian, tempestuous march of the second, harmonically unstable and reminiscent of Liszt at his most agitated.
+The first, melismatic and utterly graceful, echoes Chopin’s Nocturne Op.
+15 in the same luminous key of F♯ Major.
+It is in complete opposition to the Russian and tempestuous march of the second poem, harmonically unstable and reminiscent of Liszt and Rachmaninoff at their most agitated state.